ferranschen/MIWA/README.md

 ![arch](arch.png) <br>

 You will need to install/run these three parts. <br>

+We have compressed the code in the zip file named Interactive-WebRobot-main.zip.
+You need to unzip it before installation.

 - Chrome Extension

 1. Make sure the chrome browser has set to the developer mode in extension page.